-In September of 2011 the Owego-Apalachin School District in Owego, NY was seriously impacted by flooding from the Susquehanna River as a result of Tropical Storm Lee.
+In September of 2011 the Owego-Apalachin Central School District was seriously impacted by flooding from the Susquehanna River as a result of Tropical Storm Lee.
 Water levels in the Elementary School building reached well over a foot deep causing serious damage to the school infrastructure.
 Through FEMA, State and Local Funding a plan was fast tracked to demolish and rebuild the flood ravaged Elementary School.
-A team of Griffiths Engineering and Highland Associates was selected to lead the design effort to replace the school.
-Design and funding timelines were met to allow demolition of the old school in the fall of 2013 and the rebuilding process shortly thereafter.
+The Team of Griffiths Engineering and Highland Associates was selected to lead the design effort to replace the school.
+Design and funding timelines were met to allow demolition of the old school in the fall of 2013 and the commencement of the rebuilding process shortly thereafter.

 © 2019 Griffiths Engineering